Key lessons from the Sharing Cities Summit

 by Matthew Niblett on 20 Nov 2018

-On 13 November in Barcelona at the Sharing Cities Summit representatives from 42 cities across four continents co-signed a declaration outlining principles for how cities should approach regulating the collaborative economy.
+At a summit in Barcelona, cities from all across the world made it clear that they expect collaborative economy companies to play by their rules, and contribute to their goals.
 No sectors were specifically mentioned and, as such, these principles will apply to a whole range of sharing economy sectors, including: car sharing, ride sharing, bike/scooter sharing, home sharing, peer-to-peer services and on-demand workers.

 The declaration covered a lot of policy issues that cut across the sharing economy and the gig economy, including areas where most cities do not currently have powers to regulate.
 When taken as a whole there are three key themes that can be drawn out of the declaration which are important for companies using collaborative business models to consider in their dealings with city authorities.